Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading

 \subsection{Feature Importance}

-Figure~\ref{fig:FI} displays the LightGBM feature importance scores for each LLM-generated alpha across the five selected companies.
+Figure~\ref{fig:FI} presents the LightGBM feature importance scores of each LLM-generated alpha for five selected companies, chosen from the full set of ten for illustrative purposes.
 The results indicate that Alpha 25 stands out as the most influential feature for Apple, Toyota, and Pepsi, suggesting that this alpha consistently contributes valuable information to the prediction models for these companies.
 In contrast, Alpha 21 holds the highest importance for HSBC and Tencent, implying that different alphas capture distinct patterns depending on the company.
 On the other hand, Alpha 39 appears to have minimal importance across all five companies, indicating limited predictive relevance in most cases.
 While there are differences in which alphas are prioritized, the overall distribution of importance scores does not show extreme variation, suggesting a relatively balanced reliance on multiple alphas rather than dominance by a few.
 This diversity highlights that the predictive power of each alpha may depend heavily on the underlying characteristics of each stock.